Burd3n/30-Days-Of-Python/old_files/readme25-27.md

 5. git push heroku master
 6. heroku open(to launch the deployed application)

-After this step you will get an application like [this](http://thirdaysofpython-practice.herokuapp.com/)
+After this step you will get an application like [this](http://thirlessonsofpython-practice.herokuapp.com/)

-## Exercises: Day 26
+## Exercises: lesson 26

-1. You will build [this application](https://thirtydaysofpython-v1-final.herokuapp.com/).
+1. You will build [this application](https://thirtylessonsofpython-v1-final.herokuapp.com/).
 Only the text analyser part is left

-# 📘 Day 27
+# 📘 lesson 27

 # Python with MongoDB